Step 1: Getting started

-- Starting with Splunk 4.3, Splunk provides an XML editor available from Splunk Web.
+- Starting with Splunk 4.3, Splunk Web includes an XML editor.
 This editor provides syntax highlighting and auto-indent features.
 This editor opens when you edit XML files from Splunk Web.

-- For all formats, Splunk recommends Komodo Edit -- it's free, cross-platform, and supports text highlighting for a variety of standard formats.
+- For all formats, it is best to use Komodo Edit -- it is free, cross-platform, and supports text highlighting for a variety of standard formats.